wp-plugins/gravatar-enhanced/readme.txt

 * The Retro (Generated) Gravatar
 * Enable <a href="http://blog.gravatar.com/2010/10/06/gravatar-hovercards-on-wordpress-com/">Hovercards</a>
-* Send customizable Gravatar invitation emails to commenters on your site that don't have one!
+* Send customized Gravatar invitation emails to commenters on your site that don't have one!

 You can enable and manage the features from the "Discussion" Settings page.
 Just look for the "Avatars" section.